How long a snake can go without heat depends on the snake species.

 Other countries are also seeing the activity levels of snakes increasing.
 Snakes that were previously unseen, are now being found in homes and gardens.

 This has unfortunately led to more snakes being killed, usually out of fear.
 But killing them is not necessary.

 Speak to any snake expert and you will find that a snake on your property is no reason for alarm.
 They mean you no harm.

 Snakes should never be killed.
 Instead, call a snake expert to remove them.
 They play a vital role in the planet’s ecosystem after all.

 Temperatures Play A Large Role In A Snakes Behavior

 Snakes go into hiding when temperatures plummet and they seek out cooler places when temperatures rise.
-It has been observed that the amount of food consumed by snakes depends on the temperature, too.
+The amount of food consumed by snakes depends on the temperature, too.

 Temperature also has a close connection to the susceptibility to disease.
-Research has shown that death rates among snakes often increase after a particularly bad cold spell.
-The dead snakes were found to have symptoms of lung problems.
+Death rates among snakes often increase after a particularly bad cold spell.
+Dead snakes found after a cold period usually show symptoms of lung problems.